layilin/SP23-33852/_texts/sc-page060.md

 - From foul pollution, and unseemly rot;
 - Much will they benefit thy house and thee.
 - But chief the yellow thistle thou select,
-- Whose feed the stomach frees from nauseous loads; [115]
+- Whose seed the stomach frees from nauseous loads; [115]
 - And, if the music of the mountain-dove
 - Delight thy pensive ear, sweet friend to thought!
 - This prompts their cooing, and enflames their love.